-Following is the Board’s policy for determining whether to grant test accommodations on the Virginia Bar Examination:
+Following is the Virginia Board of Bar Examiners' (Board) policy for determining whether to grant test accommodations on the Virginia Bar Exam:

-- The effects of corrective and mitigating measures, such as side effects of medication or burdens associated with following a particular treatment regimen, may be considered when determining whether a bar applicant is "substantially limited" in a major life activity and, therefore, disabled.
-Corrective and mitigating measures may be measures undertaken with artificial aids, like medications and devices, and measures undertaken, whether consciously or not, with the body's own systems.
+- The negative effects of corrective and mitigating measures, such as side effects of medication or burdens associated with following a particular treatment regimen, may be considered when determining whether an applicant is "substantially limited" in a major life activity and, therefore, disabled.
+Corrective and mitigating measures may be measures undertaken with artificial aids, like medications and devices, and measures undertaken, whether consciously or not, by the body's own systems.

 - The determination of a disability by the Board is an individualized inquiry and will be made on a case-by-case basis.

 - Objective testing/diagnostic evaluations submitted by your healthcare professional to substantiate your claimed disability must have been administered within five (5) calendar years of the filing deadline for any exam to which you apply.

-- Applicants with disabilities are entitled to and have the responsibility to meet the same application filing deadline as all applicants applying to take the bar exam.
+- Applicants requesting non-standard testing accommodations have the responsibility to meet the same application filing deadline as all applicants applying to take the bar exam.
 Because some of the forms require input from third parties, it is suggested that you request the appropriate individuals to complete the forms well in advance of the filing deadline.